Related: The Best Winter Jackets for Women

 Canada Goose Expedition Parka

 While bitter cold, feet of snow, and icy sidewalks may not describe winter for some, for those living in the northern latitudes in the Midwest, East Coast and Alaska, a winter-specific jacket that protects you from prolonged sub-freezing temperatures makes sense.
 Enter the Canada Goose Expedition Parka.
 This model is the pinnacle of warmth, has abundant features, and is the coziest jacket reviewed.
-This is a parka for the coldest weather, designed with Arctic and Antarctic applications in mind.
+The Expedition is a parka for the coldest weather, designed with Arctic and Antarctic applications in mind.
 On that note, a special Polar Bears International (PBI) edition is available.
-This jacket comes in a royal blue color, has a polar bear patch on the shoulder and is an extra $50.
+This jacket comes in a royal blue color, has a polar bear patch on the shoulder and lists at a slightly higher price.
 A portion of the sales goes to PBI and their mission of saving the polar bears and their habitats.

 Read review: Canada Goose Expedition Parka